 Crude Oil Production

 Latvia does not have a refinery.
-It imports all its refined products by rail and pipeline from Russia, Belarus and the Lithuanian refinery of Mazeikiai.
-Oil product imports dipped by 4.6%/year since 2016 to 2.34 Mt in 2019; in 2020, imports declined again by 14% (1.9 Mt) and exports fell by 31% (to 0.3 Mt) (preliminary estimates).
+It imports all its refined products by rail and pipeline from Russia, Belarus, and the Lithuanian refinery of Mazeikiai.
+Oil product imports dipped by 6%/year from 2016 to 2.3 Mt in 2019; in 2020, imports declined again by 14% (1.9 Mt) and exports fell by 31% (to 0.3 Mt) (preliminary estimates).
 They had increased steadily (+6.2%/year) between 2010 and 2016.
 Its geographical location makes Latvia an important transit area for oil products, which represent approximately half of the imported energy products.